ari4java/ari4java/README.md

 The code here is partially hand-written and partially generated out of Swagger definitions.

-* "classes/" contains Java code to be released (manually and automatically generated).
-All automatically generated classes are under "ch.loway.oss.ari4vaja.generated".
-They should not be hand-edited.
+* "src/main/java" contains Java code to be released (manually and automatically generated).
-* "tests/" contains test cases for "classes/"
+* "src/main/generated" Are all automatically generated classes, they should not be hand-edited.
-* "codegen/" contains the Java code that creates auto-generated classes.
+* "src/test/java/" contains test cases for "src/main/java"
-* "codegen-data/" contains Swagger models from different versions of the interface (copied from Asterisk).
+* "codegen/" is a gradle sub-project that generates code in "src/main/generated"

 Testing and packaging
 ---------------------

-The easiest way to build is simply using the Gradle script supplied.
+The easiest way to build is simply using the Gradle Wrapper script supplied.

-		gradle clean build
+		./gradlew clean build

 This will compile, test and package the current version.
-It will not run the code generator (for the moment at least).
 You'll find the resulting jar file under 'build/libs'.

 Running